Christmas in addiction rehab – putting recovery first

 Priory Hospital Woking

-At Priory Hospital Woking, the team know that the festive period can be a very difficult time for people addicted to alcohol, drugs and addictive behaviours.
-It can be challenging for their loved ones too.
+At Priory Hospital Woking, the team know that the festive period can be a very difficult time for people with addictions.

 Coming into recovery often means learning to celebrate Christmas in a different way, and at Woking, that starts in treatment.
-With the hospital already decorated for Christmas, the team work hard to make sure that the people working through their treatment programme as well as those in recovery have all the support they could need to make this time as joyful as possible.
+With the hospital already decorated for Christmas, the team work hard to make sure that the people going through their treatment programme have all the support they could need to make this time as joyful as possible.

 Christmas is a time of celebration for all of the UK and a chance for those in recovery to celebrate and embrace a new way of life, and the team are here to help every step of the way.